ritza-co/abbey/2023-11 - IAM Terraform article/article_v2_Reduction.md

 ### Create a user

-Add the following code to `main.tf`.
+Add the following code to `main.tf` to add a user called Carol and give her an CLI access key.

 ```terraform
 resource "aws_iam_user" "carol" {